prajwalabc/GA1.1-teamOlivine3/notebooks/README.md

 This function adds elements in a list or tuple using the add function and returns the result.
 Square function
 - This function squares the output of the multiply function

+-This first assignement was nice, not very tricky
+'